ADGEfficiency/dsr-rl/PITCHME.md

 ### Other methods often work better

 Many problems are better solved by other methods

-Allowing the agent access to a ground truth model (i.e. a simulator)
+- allowing the agent access to a ground truth model (i.e. simulator)
 - model based RL with a perfect model

 ![fig](assets/images/section_8/work_atari.png)